Peter Outerbridge: Career

+Between May 2004 and September 2005, Outerbridge starred in The Murdoch Mysteries, a trilogy of television films based on the novels by Maureen Jennings.
+The films were "Except the Dying", "Poor Tom Is Cold" and "Under the Dragon's Tail".
+Murdoch Mysteries became a successful long-running series, albeit without Outerbridge, who was succeeded in the lead role by Yannick Bisson.

 Outerbridge had a recurring role in the second season of Orphan Black, portraying the character Henrik "Hank" Johanssen, a Prolethean religious leader who is against the scientific processes that created the clones.

 In 2021, Outerbridge recurred in the second season of Batwoman as Black Mask.